Matho/server-setup-tutorial/Readme.md

 Read time: 40 minutes

 ## Introduction and VPS provider selection
 This is third edition of my tutorial about setuping system infrastructure via Docker.
-This time we will install infrastructure on amd64 arch VPS server, in VPS provider called  [Hetzner](https://www.hetzner.com/cloud).
+This time we will install infrastructure on amd64 arch VPS server, in VPS provider called  [Hetzner](https://hetzner.cloud/?ref=gUj9wwGF2arQ)

 I have selected product `CPX21` with 3vCPU cores, 4GB ram, 80GB disk space and 20TB traffic for 9.06 EUR/month.
 Because I need more disk space, I have ordered also 70GB volume.
 Volumes are external storage for the VPS, mounted to the system.

 Because I want to setup HA, I have ordered another one VPS, with the same specification.
 You do not need to pay extra fees, if you want to communicate over private network.

+**NOTE: If you sign up using this referral link [https://hetzner.cloud/?ref=gUj9wwGF2arQ](https://hetzner.cloud/?ref=gUj9wwGF2arQ) , you will receive 20 € in cloud credits.**

 Let's start!

 ## 1 Initial server preparation
 The process of buying VPS from Hetzner is fully automate.
 You can pay via card and save the card for next payments.